decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 ## The Community &amp; Contributing Back

-The Netlify CMS community has been nothing short of wonderful to interact with, so we encourage you to reach out and give this technology a try.
+The Decap CMS community has been nothing short of wonderful to interact with, so we encourage you to reach out and give this technology a try.
 Dwolla also believes in linking our words with our actions, so we’re committed to giving back to the open source community.
-We’re happy to report that our first pull request contributing to Netlify CMS is already live!
+We’re happy to report that our first pull request contributing to Decap CMS is already live!

 Check out the code on GitHub: https://github.com/netlify/netlify-cms